dziudzia/DigitaleArchiveAndCanon/Agenda.md

 <section lang="en" markdown="1">

-Soon, here you will find the program for the workshop "Digita Archive and Canon".
+Soon, here you will find the program for the workshop "Digital Archive and Canon".
 The event is being funded as the 2.
 Maximilian-Bickhoff-Kolloquium by the <a href="http://www.ku.de/die-ku/stiftungen-und-foerderer/bickhoff-stiftung">Bickhoff-Stiftung</a>.
 </section>
 </div>